XBIO — Xenetic Biosciences, Inc.

 1. Key Financial Results and Metrics

-• Cash Position: Ended Q1 2017 with $4.3 million in cash, up from $4 million at the end of 2016, primarily due to a $3 million milestone payment from Shire.
+- Cash Position: Ended Q1 2017 with $4.3 million in cash, up from $4 million at the end of 2016, primarily due to a $3 million milestone payment from Shire, offset by operating losses.

-• Equity Financing: The company previously raised $10 million through the issuance of Series B Preferred Stock, which can be converted into common stock at a 1:1 ratio.
+- Equity: The company has approximately 2.2 million shares of Series B Preferred Stock outstanding, which can be converted to common stock at a 1:1 ratio.

 2. Strategic Updates and Business Highlights

-• Management Changes: Appointment of Jim Parslow as CFO and Dr. Curt Lockshin as CSO.
+- Management Changes: Appointed Jim Parslow as CFO and Dr. Curt Lockshin as CSO.

-• Clinical Developments: Filed a protocol for a biomarker study of XBIO-101 for triple negative breast cancer and initiated a Phase 2 study for progesterone-resistant endometrial cancer.
+- Clinical Development: Filed a protocol for a biomarker study of XBIO-101 targeting triple negative breast cancer and is preparing to commence a Phase 2 study for progesterone-resistant endometrial cancer.

-• Intellectual Property: Expanded patent portfolio in key markets, enhancing protection for the company's technologies.
+- Intellectual Property: Expanded patent portfolio in key markets, enhancing protection for its technologies.

 3. Forward Guidance and Outlook